LincaMarius/ISAP-1_Instruction_Set/README.md

 We can summarize the value of the time control signals shown in this diagram in the following table:

 ![ Table 10 ](/Pictures/Table10.png)

+Signals represented in Red: are active when data is written to the Data BUS. \
+Signals represented in Green: are active when reading data from the Data BUS. \
+Signals shown in Black: their activation has no influence on the Data BUS.

+<code style="color : red">If we implement the Control Block using a ROM memory, the data in this table will be used to realize its content.</code>

+The Boolean equations for the signals that are active when the STA instruction is executed are:
+-	EP = STA * T1
+-	LAR = STA * T1 + STA * T3 = STA * ( T1 + T3)
+-	CP = STA * T2
+-	PM = STA * T2
+-	LI = STA * T2
+-	EI = STA * T3
+-	EA = STA * T4
+-	DM = STA * T4
+-	W = STA * T4

+<code style="color : red">If we implement the Control Block using Combinational Logic we will use these equations.</code>